mwangiii/steghubClassDemo/README.md

-# This is a demo for class 15
+# This is a demo for class 15 done by Kevin Mwangi